Persimmon Wood: Pros and Cons

 What is Persimmon Wood ?

-The persimmon tree is part of the Diospyros plant family.
-There are two primary species — the American Persimmon (Diospyros virginiana) and the Oriental Persimmon (Diospyros lotus).
+The persimmon tree is a member of the Diospyros genus.
+There are 2 primary species –the American Persimmon (Diospyros virginiana) and the Oriental Persimmon (Diospyros lotus).

-This wood is sturdy and quite heavy, with a dark, rich color that darkens with time.
-It’s tough and easy to shape, so people have long turned to the persimmon tree for furniture, turned wooden objects and even sports equipment.
+The wood is strong and rather heavy, being dark with a rich colour that becomes more intense over time.
+It is tough and easy to shape, so it was used for millennia by people who turned the persimmon tree into furniture, even as sports equipment.

 About the Persimmon Tree (Diospyros species)